 French casement windows are made with two sashes that crank out for dual ventilation and can provide a wide-open view.
-Our foldaway casement cranks are able to stay clear of roomside window treatments, and each of the sashes firmly lock with a lone handle.
+Our foldaway casement cranks can stay clear of roomside window treatments, and both sashes firmly lock with a lone handle.

 Push-Out Casement Windows

-Push-out casement windows open with a turn of a handle and a soft push.
+Push-out casement windows operate with a turn of a handle and a soft push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in place while open.
-The contemporary version is created with a narrower frame to match the style of the other windows in your home.
+The contemporary version is created with a narrower frame to match the style of the existing windows styles.

 Push-Out French Casement Windows

-Push-out French casement windows are created with dual sashes that swing open from the middle with a light push and can offer you an unobstructed view.
-They feature matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.
+Push-out French casement windows are created with dual sashes that swing open from the center with a gentle push and offer an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, instead of outside.
+In-swing casement windows open inward, as opposed to outward.
 Simply turn the handle and pull.
-They’re good for spots where a swing-out sash could get in the way, like above a flower box or beside a walkway.
+They’re good for spots where a swing-out sash would get in the way, like above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows come with dual sashes that pull open into your room, instead of swinging outdoors.
-Unlike typical two-wide casement windows, these windows can provide an unobstructed view.
+In-swing French casement windows come with dual sashes that open inward.
+Unlike typical two-wide casement windows, these windows provide an unobstructed view.

-With European styling, tilt-turn windows provide dual functionality.
-The sash opens on two sides to increase airflow.
-Just turn the handle 90 degrees to swing the window sash open to the inside for a clear view and a full breeze.
-Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inward to vent from the top.
+With European styling, tilt-turn windows offer dual functionality.
+The sash opens on two sides for additional airflow.
+The handle can be turned 90 degrees to open the window inward for the most breeze.
+A 180-degree turn of the handle tilts the sash inward to vent from the top.

-Hopper windows are like awning windows, but they vent at the top and open into your home instead of outside of it.
-Hopper windows are normally put in over doors and other windows to permit additional light and ventilation.
+Hopper windows are like awning windows, but they vent at the top and open inward, instead of outward.
+Hopper windows are normally placed over doors and other windows to permit additional light and ventilation.